The Limited Edition Slash Gibson Firebird

 Accessories

-• Black Custom Firebird Hardshell Case with the Slash Logo
+• Black Custom Firebird Hardshell Case w/Slash Logo

 • Gibson Custom Shop Certificate of Authenticity